rickbutterfield/umbracodegen/README.md

 ## Usage
 To run `umbracodegen`, simply type `umb` or `umbracodegen` into your terminal.
-There are current two commands at your disposal
+There are currently two commands at your disposal:

 ### `umb new`
 Running `umb new` will scaffold a blank Vite/Lit/TypeScript project as per the instructions in [the Umbraco documentation](https://docs.umbraco.com/umbraco-cms/v/14.latest-beta/extending-backoffice/development-flow/vite-package-setup).